Don Katz

-Donald R. Katz (born January 30, 1952) is the founder and executive chairman of Audible, Inc. Founded in 1995 and headquartered in Newark, New Jersey, Audible.com serves millions of listeners and offers over 300,000 downloadable audiobooks, audio editions of periodicals, and other programs.
-Audible also commercialized the first portable digital audio player in 1997, four years before the introduction of the iPod.
+Donald R. Katz (born January 30, 1952) is an American author and businessman.

+He is the founder and longtime CEO of Audible, Inc. Founded in 1995 and headquartered in Newark, New Jersey, Audible.com offers audiobooks and similar products.
+Audible also introduced the first widely-used portable digital audio player in 1997, four years before the introduction of the iPod.
 In 2004, Katz was awarded the Ernst & Young Entrepreneur of the Year Award for New Jersey.
 Audible was a publicly traded Nasdaq company until it was acquired and became a subsidiary of Amazon.com in early 2008.
-Audible operates sixteen global outlets, including websites in the UK, Germany, France, Australia, Italy, Japan and most recently Canada.
+Audible operates digital storefronts in the US, UK, Germany, France, Australia, Italy, Japan, Canada, India and Spain.

 Named one of NJ.com's "25 Most Influential People in New Jersey" in 2016, Katz has also been recognized as one of America's Top 25 Disruptive Leaders by Living Cities for his work on behalf of urban transformation in Newark.
 Katz was the recipient of a Tribeca Disruptive Innovation Award in 2013.
+In 2022, Katz was named a PEN America Business Visionary Honoree and was awarded the Innovator Tribute at the Gotham Awards.

-Katz also founded Newark Venture Partners (NVP), a venture fund focused on creating a high tech innovation hub in Newark.
+Katz also founded Newark Venture Partners (NVP), a venture fund focused on creating a high-tech innovation hub in Newark.
 The fund is housed in Audible's headquarters and provides capital, company-building services and residence to innovative tech startups.
 The fund's inaugural accelerator class launched September 2016.

-Katz assumed the position of founder and executive chairman on January 2, 2020.
-Bob Carrigan, former CEO of Dun & Bradstreet, stepped into the role of CEO of Audible.
+Katz served as Audible's CEO until January 2020, after which he held the title of founder and executive chairman until 2022.

 Biography

 Katz was born in Chicago, Illinois on January 30, 1952.
 He graduated from New York University in 1974, where he studied with Ralph Ellison, who had been made Albert Schweitzer Professor of Humanities.
 Katz credits his idea to work in the field of audiobooks to studying under Ellison, with his emphasis on literature being something more than text and something that should be heard and performed, saying "I studied literature with Ralph as much as I read his work and talked about writing… Audible is testament, in many ways, to what I learned from him."
-He also attended The University of Chicago as well as The London School of Economics, from which he holds an MSc Economics.
-He lives in Montclair, New Jersey.
+He also attended The University of Chicago as well as The London School of Economics, from which he holds an MSc in Economics.
+He lives in Montclair, New Jersey, is married and has three children.